Ask the Coaches

 A: “Seems” is the perfect word.
 By 50, most individuals have been losing muscle for a couple of decades without being particularly aware of it.
 Trying to do what we once did with less muscle and strength not only seems harder, it is harder.
 So some people blame aging as the cause and accept the loss as an inevitability.
 But, in 2011 that assumption was scientifically tested and proven false.
 Muscle loss can be counteracted through strength training.
 But yes, we do have to work harder to maintain our strength.

 Q: I started strength training a year ago.
 I noticed change initially, but then I hit a plateau.
-Why is that and what can I do about it?
+Why is that?

 A: The first thing that happens as you begin strength training is that your existing muscle cells begin to wake up to a fresh call from your nervous system and learn to move and work together to generate the force needed to accomplish a given task.
 The increases in strength you experience during the initial 8 to twelve weeks of a resistance training program are not occurring because your muscles have grown in size substantially.
 They are the result of increased neural activation of your existing muscles.
 Strength gains plateau between two to four months as this process reaches its peak.
 Further strength gains depend on muscle growth and that depends on continual progressive increases in your strength training regimen supported by a diet designed and timed to best trigger and support muscle synthesis.